jagadhesh89/seekfusion/README.md

 Here are some customizable options in the pipeline:

-1. Change minimum number of reads / UMIs supporting fusions - use the main.info under /pipeline/ordered_service/pipelines/umifusion/main.info and look for VCF_ReadThreshold and VCF_TagThreshold (UMI)
+1. Change minimum number of reads / UMIs supporting fusions - use the main.info under <input sample folder>/pipeline/ordered_service/pipelines/umifusion/main.info and look for VCF_ReadThreshold and VCF_TagThreshold (UMI)
-2. Change adapters to be trimmed - use the main.info under /pipeline/ordered_service/pipelines/umifusion/main.info and change the ADAPTER_FILE
+2. Change adapters to be trimmed - use the main.info under <input sample folder>/pipeline/ordered_service/pipelines/umifusion/main.info and change the ADAPTER_FILE
 3. Change the regions that need to be looked at (change target genes)
-    1. Modify the target.bed in /pipeline/ordered_service/target.bed
+    1. Modify the target.bed in <input sample folder>/pipeline/ordered_service/target.bed
-    2. Modify the genes.txt in /pipeline/ordered_service/pipelines/ for the new list of genes
+    2. Modify the genes.txt in <input sample folder>/pipeline/ordered_service/pipelines/ for the new list of genes
-    3. Modify the reference and add the gene sequence with gene name as the contig name in reference/snapshot_v2/bwa/reference.fa and index the reference using bwa
+    3. Modify the reference and add the gene sequence with gene name as the contig name in reference/snapshot_v2/bwa/reference.fa and index the reference using bwa - the references (according to path above) are in the docker container.
 4. Change the transcript variants that needs to be called (such as EGFR VIII): modify reference/snapshot_v2/transcript_variants.txt
 5. If the pipeline needs to use deduping modify pipeline/test_data/ordered_service/os.cfg, specifically the fastqUmiDedup to yes.
 The fastq headers need to have the UMIs in their headers.
 (Similar to the format of bcl-convert software from illumina , v3.4.8)
 6. Change the blocklist for noisy calls: modify reference/snapshot_v2/body_map_fusions.DB.RefSeq.txt